OfficeDev/Microsoft-Teams-Samples/samples/meeting-recruitment-app/nodejs/Readme.md

 ## Prerequisites

 - [NodeJS](https://nodejs.org/en/) must be installed on your development machine (version 16.14.2  or higher).
-- [dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [ngrok](https://ngrok.com/download) (For local environment testing) latest version version (any other tunneling software can also be used)
+- [dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [ngrok](https://ngrok.com/download) (For local environment testing) latest version (any other tunneling software can also be used)
 - [Teams](https://teams.microsoft.com) Microsoft Teams is installed and you have an account
 - [Teams Toolkit for VS Code](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) or [TeamsFx CLI](https://learn.microsoft.com/microsoftteams/platform/toolkit/teamsfx-cli?pivots=version-one)